- Opal Rings

-Grading Opal requires many years of experience and being able to have the Opal in hand.
+Grading opal gemstones requires many years of experience and being able to have the opal in hand.
 Photos do not always give a true indication however a general idea can be obtained.
 Refer to the chart below for examples of body tone.

 Opal Grading by Brightness

-The darker the body tone in the Opal does not mean the brightness of the color will be dark.
+The darker the body tone in the opal does not mean the brightness of the color will be dark.
 The mere intensity of the colors can be absolutely brilliant.
-Generally a White Opal does not have the brightness of other types of Opal.
-On rare occasions, we do have a White Opal with a brightness of 4 or more and does not stay available for purchase for a long period.
+Generally a white opal does not have the brightness of other types of opal stones.
+On rare occasions, we do have a white opal with a brightness of 4 or more and does not stay available for purchase for a long period.